axeltechtips/MP3ToWAV/readme.md

 You can use any media player that supports WAV files to play the converted file.

 # Step 5: Add Metadata (Optional)
-If you want to add metadata to the WAV file, you can use the "Song Metadata Generator" project available at https://github.com/n1d3v/song-metadata-generator.
-It provides tools for adding metadata to audio files, which can be useful for organizing and categorizing your music collection.
+If you want to add metadata to the WAV file, you will have to use a ID3 Tag Editor like https://www.mp3tag.de/en/.

 # Information
 You need to have ffmpeg and ffprobe in your path, or in the folder with the command.
 Go to https://ffmpeg.org/download.html and get ffmpeg and ffprobe.